LabunskyA/getNya/README.md

 # getNya
-Java application for downloading pictures from Zerochan.net.
+Parody Java application for downloading anime pictures from Zerochan.net.

+Supposed to have wrong OOP usage and some other common imperfactions you can find talking to a fanboy or a very interested person.
+Still working though.

 You can find images by size and tags.
 It's simple.
 And flat.